Student Learning Outcomes at WSU

 Student learning outcomes (SLOs) represent core skills and knowledge students should develop through a curriculum or program of study.
 SLOs provide students and faculty with a framework for understanding goals and expectations for a degree.
 WSU faculty provide students with SLOs at multiple levels, including university-wide, program-level, and course-level.

-University-wide Learning Goals and Outcomes for the Baccalaureate
+University-wide Learning Goals and Outcomes for Undergraduate Education

-All undergraduates, regardless of major, and expected to meet WSU’s Seven Learning Goals.
+All undergraduates, regardless of major, are expected to meet WSU’s Seven Learning Goals.
 Courses in WSU’s general education curriculum (UCORE) are designed to engage students in meeting these goals and outcomes.

 Program-level Student Learning Outcomes